rwmjones/rhrq-riscv-extensions/compressed.md

 future.

-### Statically detectng compressed instructions in a binary
+### Statically detecting compressed instructions in a binary

 For a longer discussion of how instructions are encoded, please see the RISC-V User Spec.